PixelKingStudios/Welder/README.md

 Unless you're using `WeldKeepAnchoredState()`, Welder will unanchor everything you weld.
 To prevent this, use the `WeldKeepAnchoredState()` method instead.

+#### Old methods no longer supported

+Methods such as `Welder.weld()` and `Welder.unweld()` are no longer supported, and have been replaced with methods such as `Welder:Weld()` and `Welder:Unweld()`.
+Using these old methods will not throw an error, but will instead output a warning.
+Models will no longer be effected by these old methods.

 ### Code samples

 Weld, then after 10 seconds un-weld: